 It was previously not compulsory to notify the change of employer to the Immigration office, as the application for the "certificate of authorized employment" was optional, not an obligation.
 With the introduction of the new law, it is required to report the change within 14 days and there is a penalty if you fail to comply with this regulation.
 The notification, however, can be submitted by sending the document by post.

-As the current Resident Card shows your residence status, naturally your employer can see if you have an effective working visa.
+As the new Resident Card shows your residence status, naturally your employer can see if you have an effective working visa.
 A new Resident Card is issued each time you renew or change your residence status.
 For most of the types of residence status, the maximum period of stay has been extended to 5 years, and you don't need to have a re-entry permit if you are coming back to Japan within 12 months.
 (You will need a re-entry permit if you are coming back in more than 12 months.)

 If you have an Alien Registration Card, it is still valid until the next visa renewal.
 However, if you wish, you can have a new Resident Card issued at your Regional Immigration Office any time.
 If you travel abroad frequently, you don't need to ask for re-entry permit if you have a new Resident Card.